Dear Jitendra,

 https://en.wikipedia.org/wiki/Failur...fects_analysis

-HR department does not produce any product as such.
+The HR department does not produce any product as such.
 Most of the HR processes are repetitive.
-Therefore, what you need to check is whether the HR processes like recruitment, training, payroll processing are standardised.
+Therefore, what you need to check is whether the HR processes like recruitment, training, and payroll processing are standardized.
 Secondly, you may develop a checklist for each process or sub-process.

 Probably by introducing FMEA, you would like to make HR work as error-proof as possible.
-Yes, your intention is laudable but then FMEA is bit misplaced in the HR department.
+Yes, your intention is laudable, but then FMEA is a bit misplaced in the HR department.
 Your focus will remain on keeping the HR department efficient.
-But then what about effectiveness of the HR department?
+But then what about the effectiveness of the HR department?

-As a HR professional, you may focus on improve the effectiveness.
-To do this, you may start measuring ROI of various HR processes like recruitment, training etc. If you do that, it will help you strengthening your image.
+As an HR professional, you may focus on improving effectiveness.
+To do this, you may start measuring the ROI of various HR processes like recruitment, training, etc. If you do that, it will help you strengthen your image.

 Thanks,